pleabargain/storyboard/english_questions_modals_and_auxillaries.md

 # do
+- Do you play tennis?
 - Do we someone for the designing phase?
 - Do your windows open the whole way?
 - Do you know how to get from Finland to Thailand by sea?
 - Do you have experience with building autonomous tractors?

 # does
+- Does your neighbor play tennis?
 - Does anybody have a good recipe for apple pie?

 # did
+- Did you exchange some money at the airport?
 - Did you send the contract to your business partner yesterday?
 - Did your company ever make autonomous tractors?

 # have
+- Have you ever [belonged to|joined] a dance team before?
 - Have you ever belonged to a boxing club?
+- Have you ever been fully sedated?

 # if
-- If I pass my yachting exam this spring, I will go sailing in the summer.
+- If I pass my yachting exam this spring, will you go sailing in the summer?
+- If you were a decent guy, you would kill that bastard who murdered your family!
+-

 # is
-- Is analysis important for the success of the project?
+- Is a front end analysis important for the success of the project?

 # may